ament/ament_index/ament_index_python/Quality_Declaration.md

 ### ABI Stability Policy [1.v]

-`ament_index_python` must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.
+`ament_index_python` is a Python package, so it does not need to handle ABI stability.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

-`ament_index_python` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`ament_index_python` will not break API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.

 ## Change Control Process [2]